opendenoising/opendenoising-benchmark/README.md

 # Open Denoising: An Open Benchmark for Image Denoising Methods
 This repository stores the code of OpenDenoising.
-A comparative study built using OpenDenoising can be found in: _OpenDenoising: an Extensible Benchmark for Building Comparative Studies of Image Denoisers, F. Lemarchand, E. Fernandes-Montesuma, M. Pelcat and E. Nogues_ https://arxiv.org/abs/1910.08328
+A comparative study built using OpenDenoising and accespted at ICASSP 2020 can be found at: _OpenDenoising: an Extensible Benchmark for Building Comparative Studies of Image Denoisers, F. Lemarchand, E. Fernandes-Montesuma, M. Pelcat and E. Nogues_ https://arxiv.org/abs/1910.08328

 # Contributors <a name="Contributors"></a>
 - Eduardo Fernandes-Montesuma eduardo.fernandes-montesuma@insa-rennes.fr (2019)